Lariw/Lariw/README.md

     - Ability to work with version control systems such as Git
     - Understanding of fundamental concepts in application security
     - Skill in writing effective test reports
-    - Proficiency in test management tools like JIRA
+    - Proficiency in test management tools like JIRA Zephyr

  ## Contact